xuche123/capstone/README.md

 # Distinctiveness and Complexity

-Distinctiveness: This capstone project is a web application that allows you to create and share AI generated art.
-It is distinct from the other CS50w projects and in particular is not an e-commerce site or social network
+Distinctiveness: This project was inspired by the release of the stable diffusion v2 release by Stability AI and is my attempt to create a web application that allows you to create and share AI generated art.
+This web application is heavily focused on the media, in particular images which is not the main focus of other projects in the course.
+Hence, the concept of this web application makes it distinct from the other CS50w projects and in particular is not an e-commerce site or social network

 Complexity: I believe this project is sufficiently distinct as it incorporates most of the concepts taught during the course.
 This project uses Django in the backend with 4 models.
 The frontend uses vanilla HTML/CSS/Javascript.
 Bootstrap is also used to aid in styling.
-This project is mobile-responsive as well/
+This project is mobile-responsive as well.

 # Structure Overview